alexyorke/alexyorke.github.io/_posts/2025-06-29-a-list-is-a-monad.md

 The real power comes when we apply this pattern to different contexts.
 In Part 2, we’ll explore other useful monads, like `Either` for more descriptive error handling, and see how to combine monads to manage multiple concerns at once.

+Exercise for reader: I'd encourage opening up your IDE, without any AI assistance, and implementing the `Maybe` monad from scratch (no cheating.)

 [Part 2](https://alexyorke.github.io/2025/06/30/a-list-is-a-monad-part-2/)